abhiagwl/vistan/README.md

 3. Draw samples from the approximate posterior as `samples=posterior.sample(100)`.
 You can also draw samples using importance weighting as `posterior.sample(100, M_iw_sample=10)`.
 Further, you can evaluate the log-probability of the posterior as `posterior.log_prob(latents)`.

 ## Recipes
+Recipies refers to set of predetermined hyperparameters that let you quickly run some common variational algorithms.
 ### Meanfield Gaussian
-We provide some default VI algorithm choices which can accessed using `vistan.recipe`
+`'meanfield'` runs the fully factorized Gaussian VI optimized using `Adam`

 ```python
 import vistan